|

 Voice in Past, Present, and Future |

-overall context of the Bible and its story of salvation.
-The psalm poetically
+psalm in the overall context of the Bible and its story of salvation.
+The psalm

-alludes to the mighty works of God associated with the voice of God.
-One
+poetically alludes to the mighty works of God associated with the voice of God.

-example is in Isaiah 30:31: "The Assyrians will be terror-stricken at the
+One example is in Isaiah 30:31: "The Assyrians will be terror-stricken at

-voice of the Lord, when he strikes with his rod."
-The Greek Church father
+the voice of the Lord, when he strikes with his rod."
+The Greek Church

-rescue of the Kingdom of Judah from the armies of the Assyrians in 701 BC (Isa
+miraculous rescue of the Kingdom of Judah from the armies of the Assyrians in

-(see Eze 31:3), and the wilderness in verse 8a to the land laid waste by the
+Assyrian forces (see Eze 31:3), and the wilderness in verse 8a to the land laid

 At